Ethel Fisher: Personal life and education

 Ethel Blankfield was born in 1923 in Galveston, Texas to Sam and Ada (Zax) Blankfield.
-She studied art from 1939–43 at the University of Houston, University of Texas and Washington University in St. Louis, under Howard Cook, William McVey and B.J.O.
+She studied art from 1939 to 1943 at the University of Houston, University of Texas and Washington University in St. Louis, under Howard Cook, William McVey and B.J.O.
 Nordfeldt, among others.
 While teaching art to servicemen in San Antonio during World War II, she met Gene Fisher, whom she married in St. Louis in 1943.

 Later that year, the couple moved to New York City, where Fisher attended the Art Students League on scholarship, with classmates including Ilse Getz, Edith Schloss and Henry C. Pearson.
 She studied there with Morris Kantor and New York School painter Will Barnet, who became a lifelong friend.
 In 1947, Fisher gave birth to her first daughter, Sandra, in New York.
 Sandra Fisher would emigrate to London, where she was included in the first School of London show, "The Human Clay," and married the painter R. B. Kitaj in 1983.
 The Fishers moved to Miami in 1948, where Ethel installed a studio in the family home and a second daughter, Margaret, was born; Margaret Fisher is a performance and media artist and writer, married to composer and new music conductor Robert Hughes.

 In 1961, Ethel Fisher left Miami and her family to concentrate on her painting.
 After travelling in Europe for a year, she resettled in Manhattan with her second husband, art historian Seymour Kott.
 She rented a studio with Ilse Getz in a loft building at 30 East 14th Street overlooking Union Square; the building was occupied at various times by artists Virginia Admiral, Carl Ashby, Robert De Niro Sr., Edwin Dickinson and Harry Sternberg.
 Here, Fisher turned her attention back to figurative work, countering contemporary movements such as Abstract Expressionism and Pop, which dominated the New York art scene.

 At the end of the decade, Fisher and Kott left New York and rented a property in the Hollywood Hills next door to the home of Sharon Tate and Roman Polanski just weeks before the Manson murders took place.
 Their account of that night was published in several books about the murders.
 In 1971, they bought a 1926, multi-level Spanish Colonial home on a slope above the Pacific Ocean in Pacific Palisades; its architecture and ocean and mountain views appear in many of Fisher's paintings.
 The Los Angeles Times Home magazine featured the house and Fisher's decorating and paintings in a 1974 spread.
 She continued to work in her studio until her death in 2017, after which the house was bequeathed to the Metropolitan Museum of Art.